-When it comes to cooking chicken, you can use Manual pressure cooker setting or the handy dandy ‘Poultry’ button, which is pretty reliable (more about all the buttons here).
+When it comes to cooking chicken, you can use the Manual pressure cooker setting or the handy dandy ‘Poultry’ button, which is pretty reliable (more about all the buttons here).
 Try a few recipes and then you can experiment with different chicken dishes or cook a plain batch once a week to mix and match with meals like salads, veggies, rice, beans, and pasta.